Table of Contents Show

 Scientifically speaking, when carbon dioxide dissolves in water, the chemical reaction results in the formation of carbonic acid.
 When the same chemical process occurs in ocean water, it is called ocean acidification.

 Ocean acidification also has its roots in the carbon pollution in the water bodies, when untreated wastes with carbon content at the end of various industrial processes are discharged into rivers.

-A data from the year 2019, deforestation is chiefly responsible for around 11% of greenhouse gas emissions.
+A to data from the year 2019, deforestation is chiefly responsible for around 11% of greenhouse gas emissions.

 Deforestation has many underlying causes, the primary ones being for industrial purposes.
 They are:

 - Palm Oil Production